vastus/120-hour-epic-sax-marathon/training-day.markdown

 You should now have a directory called `training-day`.
 This directory contains a Leiningen project we have lovingly hand-crafted just for you.
 It has unit tests for the exercises that will follow under the directory `test`.
 More about these in a minute.
-Lets first focus on the stuff inside `src`.
+Let's first focus on the stuff inside `src`.

 If you are using Light Table, now is a good time to Connect.
 If you